Tatsiana-Vaitovich/rsschool-cv/cv.md

 * [Keksobooking](https://github.com/Tatsiana-Vaitovich/keksobooking)

 ## Work experience:
-* Educational institution "Vitebsk state industrial and technological college", teacher of special subjects (2005-2018).
+* Special subjects teacher at Vitebsk State Industrial and Technological College, 2005-2018
-* "Kletsky production and food plant", technician-technologist (2002-2004).
+* Technologist at Production and Food Plant of Kletsk, 2002-2004

 ## Education:
-* Studying Frontend independently (2 years).
+* Studying Frontend independently for 2 years
-* "Faculty of advanced training in pedagogy and psychology" (2008-2010).
+* Advanced Training in Pedagogy and Psychology Faculty, 2008-2010
-* "Mogilev state university of food", process engineer (2002-2008).
+* Mogilev State University of Food, 2002-2008
-* "Pinsk technical school of meat and dairy industry", technician-technologist (1998-2002).
+* Pinsk Technical School of Meat and Dairy Industry, 1998-2002

 ## English:
 level A2.